IDU-CVLab/NST_for_Gen/README.md

 #### Request the docker image using the command:
   >   $ sudo docker pull kenanmorani/nst_for_gen:latest
 * The docker image includes full algorithm; generation part, and training and testing segmetnation part.
-Thus, pulling the image may take long depending.
+Thus, pulling the image may take some time.

  * To pull the docker image from dockerhub, make sure you have installed docker engine as in [here](https://docs.docker.com/engine/install/ubuntu/) for ubuntu system. <br/> <br/>
 URL for the docker image is [https://hub.docker.com/r/kenanmorani/nst_for_gen/tags](https://hub.docker.com/r/kenanmorani/nst_for_gen/tags).